Okipa/laravel-table/README.md

 <h3 id="table-appendData">appendData</h3>

-> Add an array of arguments to append to the paginator and to the following table actions:
+> Add an array of arguments that will be appended to the paginator and to the following table actions:
 >
 > * row number selection
 > * searching
-> * search canceling
+> * search cancelling
 > * sorting.

 **Note:**